pingcap/docs-dm/en/upgrade-dm-1.0.md

 ### Main changes

-- Support automatically recovering replication tasks for some abnormal situations
+- Support automatically recovering migration tasks for some abnormal situations
 - Improve compatibility with DDL syntaxes
 - Fix the bug that the abnormal connection to the upstream database might cause data loss